llvm/clangir/Dialect/cir-style-guide.md

 specifications are placed after the regions list (if any), separated from it with a colon.

-If the operation has trait `SameOperandsAndResultType` , the type specification should only give a single type that represents the type of the operands and the
+If the operation has trait `SameOperandsAndResultType` or `AllTypesMatch` , the type specification should only give a single type that represents the type of the operands and the results:
-results:

 ```mlir
 %1 = cir.cos %0 : !cir.float